bluek1te/mapreduce/Readme.txt

   1) The workers are run with the command: ./mr_worker <ipaddr:port> &
   2) The master application is run with ./mrdemo <location of config.ini>

+In addition, the input files need to be copied over to the build/bin directory and saved under a folder called input.
+The initial set of input files are located in the test/input directory if navigating from the root of the repository.

 // Config File